Skip to content

 Cumulative mass of this potentially articulated object.

-volume writable property
+volume property writable

 Returns: